16point7/tetris/README.md

  */
  ```

  The board is represented as an array of 16-bit integers.
 The default play zone is 20 lines.
 The spawn zone and bottom wall are 4 lines each.
 This equates to a default board array length of 28.
+The play zone and game zone are 10 bits wide and are surrounded by 1 bit of wall on each side.
  ```javascript
  var board = Tetris.prototype.buildBoard(20);
  board.length == 28 // true